Knowledge-Augmented Reasoning Distillation for Small Language Models in Knowledge-Intensive Tasks: Related Works

 \paragraph{Large Language Models} Large Language Models (LLMs) have shown impressive capabilities across various tasks.
 One of their notable strengths is their ability to memorize knowledge and leverage that knowledge to solve knowledge-intensive reasoning tasks.
 For example, LLMs like \texttt{GPT-3.5}~\citep{InstructGPT}, \texttt{Med-PaLM}~\citep{GoogleClinicLLM}, \texttt{ChatGPT}~\citep{ChatGPT-USMLE}, and \texttt{GPT-4}~\citep{GPT4} have shown the promising performance on the challenging medical question answering task, the United States Medical Licensing Examination (USMLE)~\citep{USMLE}, even surpassing the passing score by a large margin~\citep{GPT4medical}.
 However, deploying LLMs in offline and privacy-sensitive environments is still challenging since most of these models are in black-box (accessible via APIs), and computationally expensive.
 Thus, we need alternative solutions that can leverage the capabilities of LLMs for knowledge-intensive reasoning tasks.

-\paragraph{Distillation from LLMs} Recent works have attempted to distill LLMs into small LMs~\citep{RD0, RD1, RD2, RD3, RD4}.
-Most of them focus on transferring the \textit{emergent} ability of LLMs to small LMs; which makes models perform better in arithmetic and complex reasoning tasks by Chain-of-Thought (CoT) prompting (\textit{Let's think step-by-step})~\citep{CoT2, CoT}.
+\paragraph{Reasoning Distillation from LLMs} Recent works~\citep{RD0, RD1, RD2, RD3, RD4} have attempted to distill the reasoning ability of LLMs into small LMs, where the reasoning ability is an \textit{emergent property} which enables LLMs to perform better in reasoning tasks through Chain-of-Thought (CoT) prompting (e.g., \textit{Let's think step-by-step})~\citep{CoT2, CoT}.
 Unlike arithmetic or symbolic reasoning tasks, however, previous works~\citep{RD0, RD1} have shown that reasoning distillation is less effective for knowledge-intensive reasoning tasks~\citep{strategyqa} where factual knowledge is important to generate accurate rationale.
-Therefore, we augment small LMs with documents retrieved from the external knowledge base so that the models can leverage knowledge to generate better rationales that leads to correct answers.
+Therefore, we augment small LMs with documents retrieved from the external knowledge base so that the models can leverage knowledge to generate better rationales that lead to correct answers.

-\paragraph{Knowledge-Augmented LMs} Knowledge-augmented Language Models (LMs) have utilized an external Knowledge Base (KB) to supplement their intrinsic knowledge~\citep{REALM, RAG, retro, atlas}.
+\paragraph{Knowledge-Augmented LMs} Knowledge-augmented LMs have utilized an external Knowledge Base (KB) to supplement their intrinsic knowledge~\citep{REALM, RAG, retro, atlas, ReAugKD}.
 One common approach to incorporate external knowledge is by retrieving relevant passages from a KB, such as Wikipedia, based on the input query~\citep{drqa}.
 Retrieving the correct evidence is crucial to generate accurate answers and factually grounded rationales.
 However, previous works usually have not explored the use of knowledge-augmented LMs for tasks that require complex reasoning over knowledge.
 Recently, \citet{retriever-lm-reasoning} examined the reasoning ability of existing retrieval-augmented LMs and found that the existing retriever~\citep{dpr} is insufficient for retrieving relevant passages to solve the knowledge-intensive reasoning tasks.
 To address this limitation, we propose a re-ranker for rationale generation that prioritizes passages relevant to the rationale generated by LLMs given the query.
 This approach can be seen as a form of knowledge distillation for the retriever, as we use the rationale to guide the reranker to retrieve more relevant passages for reasoning, instead of using plain queries.